SummerSlam (2025): Background

 To help secure the event, NJSEA committed US$7.125 million from New Jersey's allotment of federal funds under the American Rescue Plan Act of 2021 (ARP), specifically from a fund intended to provide aid to industries affected by the COVID-19 pandemic, including travel and tourism.
 NJSEA said it expected the event to generate US$80 million in economic impact for the region.
 Bergen newspaper The Record reported that the US$6.24 billion in total funds New Jersey received under the ARP had to be allocated by the end of 2024 and spent before the end of 2026, and noted there was "still money to be used".

 During SummerSlam weekend, WWE partnered with independent wrestling promotion Game Changer Wrestling (GCW) to co-promote a WWE ID Showcase event on August 1 at The Williams Center in Rutherford, New Jersey, which saw the inaugural Men's WWE ID and Women's ID Champions crowned.
 WWE had also scheduled a comedy event called WWE Late Night, which was to be hosted by comedian Tony Hinchcliffe at the Bergen Performing Arts Center in Englewood, New Jersey after SummerSlam Saturday's conclusion; however, on July 25, ticket holders were notified that the event was cancelled and refunds would be issued.

 Broadcast outlets

-In addition to airing on traditional PPV worldwide, SummerSlam was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to airing on traditional PPV worldwide, SummerSlam was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first SummerSlam to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.
-The select few territories that still have the standalone WWE Network will eventually merge under Netflix once the pre-existing contracts expire.
+The select few territories that still had the standalone WWE Network eventually merged under Netflix once the pre-existing contracts expired in early 2026.
 WWE also partnered with Fandango to broadcast WWE's PPV and livestreaming events in select theaters across the United States, beginning with the 2025 SummerSlam, which was exclusive to select Regal Cinemas, with events after SummerSlam expanding to other theater chains.